gplepage/lsqfit/doc/source/overview.rst

 ``y`` has Unknown Errors
 -------------------------
-There are situations where the input data ``y`` is known to have uncertainties but where we do not know how big those uncertainties are.
+There are situations where the input data ``y`` is known to have uncertainties, but where we do not know how big those uncertainties are.
 A common approach is to infer these uncertainties from the fluctuations of the data around the best-fit result.